Umbrel Personal Server OS for Privacy Conscious

 What are personal server operating systems?

-A personal server operating system (OS) is designed to run on your own hardware that you control, often at home or a small office, rather than on servers in a large data center or in the cloud.
+A personal server operating system (OS) is designed to run on your own hardware that you control, often at home or a small office.
 I recently reviewed another personal server operating system, CasaOS.
 You can read that review here: CasaOS: Best Home Server Operating System.

-Umbrel’s Personal Server OS comes through as an example of how these systems are evolving, offering basic functionalities and a range of apps and services to make the most of your personal server setup.
+Umbrel’s Personal Server OS is a good example of how these systems are getting better and more private, offering basic features and a range of apps and services to make the most of your personal server setup.

 What is Umbrel?